-Dog Rescuer and Swanky Shelter
+Dog Rescuers and Swanky Shelters

 There are also animal sanctuaries, which serve as refuges for homeless animals.
 These are usually large areas of land that house and care for dogs and cats, as well as for goats, cows, donkeys, pigs and other larger farm animals.
 Some animal sanctuaries even keep wild animals, such as lions and tigers.
 In many cases, animals will stay at a sanctuary for the rest of their lives without ever being adopted.